adobe/spectrum-css/site/README.md

 │   ├── dependencies.pug - dependencies common to all pages
 │   ├── nav.pug - the navigation (within the sidebar)
 │   └── sidebar.pug - the left sidebar
+|   └── siteComponent.pug - template to build docs for components
 ├── resources
 │   ├── css
 │   │   ├── docs.css - CSS related specifically to markup examples and component documentation